Practicing yoga has become incredibly popular over the past couple of decades and shows no signs of slowing down – especially with athletes.

 I think it’s a great idea.

-Incorporate hockey specific yoga into your routine as a form of active recovery, and you will be receiving a major “bang for the buck” session that is directly conducive towards hockey performance.
+Incorporate hockey-specific yoga into your routine as a form of active recovery and mobility work, and you will be receiving a major “bang for the buck” session that is directly conducive to hockey performance.